Falkicon/mcp-fabric-ux-system/mcp-server.plan.md

 ### 1.2.
 Background

 This project adapts the MCP server boilerplate to specifically serve information about the Fabric UX System by indexing the curated documentation in `_docs_fabric_ux` using a Retrieval-Augmented Generation (RAG) approach.
-The focus is shifting to a hosted model using a **hosted vector database** and **SSE transport** to improve accessibility and automate updates via CI/CD.
+The focus is shifting to a hosted model using a **hosted vector database** (Pinecone) and **SSE transport** to improve accessibility and automate updates via CI/CD.

 ### 1.3.
 Target audience